 The concept of a noisy reef can be used to explore a range of physical concepts including the basics of sound.
 Scientists like Professor John Montgomery talk about how they use physics as a tool to understand a biological system.
 It is important that they understand the basics of sound waves, how sound travels through water, how animals hear sound and whether larval animals could actually hear the reef.

 More than just physics

 While learning about the physics of sound, take some time to explore biological concepts like habitat and reef zones in Life on a reef.
-Then test your knowledge by building an ideal marine habitat with the interactive Home for a crab.

 Take up the challenge